 Can AI analyze data in Excel or Google Sheets?

 Yes.
-Tools like GPT for Work, Microsoft Copilot, Claude in Excel, and ChatGPT for Excel work directly inside Excel.
-In Google Sheets, tools like GPT for Work and Gemini provide similar capabilities.
+Tools like GPT for Work, Microsoft Copilot, Claude for Excel, and ChatGPT work directly inside Excel.
+In Google Sheets, GPT for Work, Gemini, ChatGPT, and Shortcut provide similar capabilities.
 You enter a prompt, and the AI reads your data and performs the analysis in place.

 What is the best free AI tool for data analysis?